ma-04/ansible-role-initial-setup/README.md

 - Setup wireguard (private keys needs to be genarated beforehand)
     - Setup internal dns resolution for all hosts in the wireguard network (Usefull for docker swarm, kubernetes, etc)
 - Install Docker and docker-compose and add user to docker group
+    - Setup default docker bind address to the wireguard interface
 - Setup prometheus node exporter service

 ### Required Files ###